Lanchon/REPIT/README.md

-[the REPIT thread] (http://forum.xda-developers.com/galaxy-s2/orig-development/tool-lanchon-repit-data-sparing-t3311747) ([via Wayback Machine] (https://web.archive.org/web/20160226151111/http://forum.xda-developers.com/galaxy-s2/orig-development/tool-lanchon-repit-data-sparing-t3311747)). this was unfortunate because the thread got 30 pages of posts in its 2 weeks of existence, and probably was the second most active thread in the S2 forum. all this traffic then went to spam the official i9100 CM13 thread, already drowning in off-topic noise; it was a mess.
+[the REPIT thread] (http://forum.xda-developers.com/galaxy-s2/orig-development/tool-lanchon-repit-data-sparing-t3311747) ([via Wayback Machine] (https://web.archive.org/web/20160226151111/http://forum.xda-developers.com/galaxy-s2/orig-development/tool-lanchon-repit-data-sparing-t3311747)). this was unfortunate because the thread got 30 pages of posts in its 2 weeks of existence, and probably was the second most active thread in the S2 forum. all this traffic then went on to spam the official i9100 CM13 thread, already drowning in off-topic noise; it was a mess.
 >
 > clearly XDA members needed a place to discuss REPIT but XDA did not really care about this.